isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 		</tr>
 		<tr>
 			<td>What is the DSA exercise timeline like?</td>
-			<td>It is usually from mid-May to early September.
-The exact timeline for this year is not available yet.
-Please check our website for updates after MOE releases its announcement on the DSA Exercise.</td>
+			<td>For DSA 2023 exercise, the online MOE application portal will open from 4 May 11am to 31 May 3pm.
+For RVHS, the shortlisted applicants will be informed of their talent trial and interview session that will take place from 26 June to 31 August.
+All applicants will be notified of their application results by end August 2023. </td>
 		</tr>
 		<tr>
 			<td>Can my child apply for more than one category during the DSA exercise?</td>
 			<td>You can apply for up to two talent areas in the same school.</td>
 		</tr>
 		<tr>
-			<td>What documents do I need to submit together with the application form?</td>
+			<td>What information do I need to submit together with the application form?</td>
-			<td>Please refer to the instructions for the relevant application platform.
-You may attach relevant documents (eg. certificates of achievement) which illustrate the level of competence in the selected talent area.</td>
+			<td>You have the option to give additional information regarding the level of competence of your child in the selected talent area in a text box provided on the application form. </td>
 		</tr>
 		<tr>
 			<td>How do we show our achievements when there were no National School Games or SYF last year?</td>